steveaq/steveaq.github.io/_posts/2022-03-05-FBREF-Data-Scraping-Walk-Through-pt1.md

 ![Napoli_Age_Squad_Chart](/images/Napoli_Age_Squad_Chart.png)

 As we can see, there's a troubling distribution here.
-Napoli have a high proprtion of players just about to exit their peak or past their peak with a siginifant share of league minutes.
+Napoli have a high proportion of players just about to exit their peak or past their peak with a significant share of league minutes.
 From just an eye ball I can see regular starters like Koulibaly, Di Lorenzo are very much on the 'wrong side of 30'.
 However we cant just take this data in isolation as there are obvious limitations a few are:

 - We need to get the age profile of the league for a true comparison
-- We are not including longetivity as a variable.
+- We are not including longevity as a variable.
 Wherein some players simply just last longer at the elite level than others
 - Not all peaks are equal, goalkeepers & defenders have much later peaks than forward players
-- This doesnt account for injury records to clearly explain the factors effecting share of minutes.
+- This doesn't account for injury records to clearly explain the factors effecting share of minutes.

 So all in all, a good start.
 We have managed to scrape data from FBREF, cleaned up the data we have gathered and then done some interesting data visualisations on top of this.